mardanenilam/mardanenilam/README.md

 - 👋 Hi, I’m Nilam Mardane
 - 👀 I’m interested in coding
-- 🌱 I keep learning and I don't have to be bored.
+- 🌱 I keep learning and I don't have time to be bored.
 I am my own companion. :)

 <!---